UbiquityRobotics/learn/support/troubleshooting.md

 The list of ROS nodes must show /motor_node or the robot will not function.
 Keep track of if you see the /motor_node for the troubleshooting sections that follow.

-#### Verify If you are seeing the Baud Rate Bug
+#### Verify If you are seeing the Rare Baud Rate Bug

-If you DO SEE /motor_node and the robot is not operational for movements check this section.
+If you DO SEE the SIN and SOUT leds blinking fast AND you see /motor_node when you run ```rosnode list``` and the robot is not operational for movements here is one known issue which we feel has been solved since early 2020.

-If you have a version 5.2 or later MCB board as seen in white silkscreen in lower left of the board we want to look for activity on our debug leds.
-If using an earlier board keep reading.

-Check if you see both SIN and SOUT leds blinking rapidly there is a chance you may be seeing an intermittent serial communications port problem now fixed but was very common.
 For this issue the /motor_node is running but is getting garbled messages from the MCB.
-The symptom was that all messages read from the MCB were rejected so the log was filled with the word REJECT.
+We can look for huge numbers of REJECT messages.
 Use this command from an ssh console to the robot.

     grep REJECT ~/.ros/log/latest/rosout.log | wc